Kitchen Zones – How To Optimise Your Kitchen Layout

 The preparation zone is where the work happens.
 This is where you’ll chop, mix, and prep ingredients for your culinary creations.
 To make this area as efficient as possible, keep these tips in mind:

-- Choose a spacious, clear and well-lit area of countertop for your primary prep surface.
+- Choose a spacious, clean and well-lit area of countertop for your primary prep surface.

 - Keep cutting boards, mixing bowls, and measuring cups close at hand.